 - education programs to help the child in school

-A number of non-pharmacological therapies can help control ADHD.
-It’s important to try to eliminate not only the symptoms of the disorder but also all of its repercussions on the child’s life.
+Several non-pharmacological therapies can help control ADHD.
+It’s important to try to eliminate not only the symptoms of the disorder, but also all of its repercussions on the person’s life (child or adult).

-A good structure at school can help children overcome the obstacles of ADHD.
-Daily teacher reports can help parents follow their child’s progress and see if treatment strategies are working.
-Putting the child at the front of the class can help them concentrate and pay attention.
+A good structure at school can help children overcome obstacles associated with ADHD.
+Daily teacher reports can help parents track their child’s progress and see whether treatment strategies are working properly.

-Stimulants are effective for most people, but they do have side effects, such as insomnia, loss of appetite, and weight loss.
-If these side effects become inconvenient for your child or persist, you should talk to your pharmacist or doctor.
+While psychostimulants are effective for most people, they can cause side effects such as insomnia, loss of appetite, and weight loss.
+Various strategies can be employed to minimize these side effects, so be sure to talk to your pharmacist or doctor about them.

-Two non-stimulants (guanfacine extended-release and atomoxetine) can replace or be used in combination with stimulants.
-They have different side effects from stimulants and can therefore be a good option for some people.
+Two non-psychostimulant drugs (guanfacine extended-release and atomoxetine) can replace or be used in combination with psychostimulants.
+They have different side effects from psychostimulants and can therefore be a good option for some people.

-ADHD can have consequences on a child’s development and learning.
-However, with the right resources, you can reduce its impact and help children with this disorder thrive and reach their full potential.
-Since each treatment must be personalized, don’t hesitate to talk to your pharmacist.
+In conclusion, ADHD can have consequences on the person’s development, learning, and functioning.
+However, with the right resources, it is possible to reduce its impact and help the person with this disorder thrive and reach their full potential.

 The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.